 Deer-legal in my state.
 Huh?
-This gun is deer-legal in my state.
-The .40 S&W, shot through a minimum-4-inch barrel is considered deer medicine where I live.
-Add in the ability to shoot the .40 from a carbine and the joy increases with each additional foot-pound of energy you gain with that longer barrel.
+The Glock 23 is deer-legal in my state.
+The .40 S&W shot through a minimum-4-inch barrel is considered deer medicine where I live.
+Add in the ability to shoot the .40 from a carbine, and the joy increases with each additional foot-pound of energy you gain with that longer barrel.

-It is still a good manstopper, and (according to my state’s deer regulations) a good deer-stopper as well.
-Many law enforcement agencies use (or used) the .40 S&W, most notably the F.B.I. for a while before they went back to the 9mm.
-It has lost some of its popularity, but the .40 S&W is still very effective.
-Letâs take a quick look at the cartridge, then examine the gun.
+It is still a good man stopper and (according to my state’s deer regulations) a good deer-stopper as well.
+Many law enforcement agencies used (or used) the .40 S&W, most notably the FBI, for a while before they went back to the 9mm.
+It has lost popularity, but the .40 S&W is still very effective.
+Let’s take a quick look at the cartridge, then examine the gun.

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!

 Where did it come from?
 The .40 S&W originated when the FBI (who had adopted the 10mm cartridge) asked Smith & Wesson to download the 10mm a bit.
 The full-bore 10mm was a real handful and so they wanted something that more agents could shoot effectively.
 S&W created the .40 that bears its name by shortening the 10mm case and downloading it a bit, and the FBI adopted it.
 For a more complete backstory on the .40, read my handgun cartridge comparison.